ScarletRav3n/Scarlet-Cogs/README.md

 * "your a butt" will now get "you're*" as a response.
 * Optional: Can delete messages starting with ^'s.

-If there is anything you would like to have added, please let me know!
+If there is anything you would like to have added, please let me know on Discord!
+ScarletRaven#0546